MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 The following image displays the locations from where message extensions can be invoked:

 > [!NOTE]
-> @mentioning message extensions in the compose box isn't supported.
+> * @mentioning message extensions in the compose box isn't supported.
+> * Message extension isn't displayed to external users of a group chat.

 # [Desktop](#tab/desktop)